-Choosing the correct pump is no easy task, non-specialists may often be overwhelmed by industry terminology and the endless options in market.
+Choosing the correct pump is no easy task, non-specialists may often be overwhelmed by industry terminology and the endless options available.

 There are many factors to take into account such as: